Bhanuteja005/ai-agent-AutoParser/README.md

-﻿# Agent-as-Coder — Bank Statement PDF Parser Generator
+﻿# Agent-as-Coder

 **Automated bank-statement PDF parser generator using AI Agent**

-This project implements an AI agent that generates Python parsers for bank statement PDFs using LLM-driven code generation.
+An AI agent that generates Python parsers for bank statement PDFs using LLM-driven code generation.
 The agent analyzes sample PDFs and CSVs, then automatically generates, tests, and fixes parser code through an iterative loop.

 ---